 - Maintaining a written record of all actions regarding student conduct violations.

 A complaint involving a violation of the Nonacademic Code of Conduct must be submitted in writing to the Office of the Vice President for Enrollment Management and Learner Services.
-The Associate Vice President and Dean of Learner Services will review the matter to determine whether the allegations merit proceeding with formal charges, or should be addressed informally.
+The University Registrar and Associate Vice President, acting for the Vice President, will review the matter to determine whether the allegations merit proceeding with formal charges, or should be addressed informally.

-- Must notify the associate vice president and dean of Learner Services of the names of the student's advisor and any witnesses who will attend the hearing, at least three days before the hearing.
+- Must notify the University Registrar and Associate Vice President of the names of the student's advisor and any witnesses who will attend the hearing, at least three days before the hearing.

-- Must submit a copy of any document that the student wishes to present into evidence, to the Associate Vice President and Dean of Learner Services, at least three days before the hearing.
+- Must submit a copy of any document that the student wishes to present into evidence, to the University Registrar and Associate Vice President, at least three days before the hearing.

 - Will be notified of the charges against him/her, in writing, prior to the hearing.